-At June 30, 2020, we had \$26.0 million in outstanding long-term debt pursuant to our loan and security agreement.
-Upon completion of the IPO in May 2019, the interest-only period was extended through January 2021 and the maturity date was extended to January 2023.
-Monthly principal payments of \$1.1 million will commence February 2021 for 24 months.
-The terminal interest fee of 5.35%, or \$1.4 million, is due with the final principal payment of the loan.
-We granted the lender a first priority security interest in all of our assets, excluding intellectual property and ranted a negative pledge on such intellectual property.
+At March 31, 2021, we had \$26.0 million in outstanding long-term debt pursuant to our loan and security agreement.
+In accordance with the recent amendment of the loan and security agreement, the interest-only period was extended through January 31, 2022 as we achieved certain regulatory and clinical milestones.
+Monthly principal payments of \$2.2 million will commence February 1, 2022 for 12 months as the loan matures on January 1, 2023.
+The interest-only period may be further extended through May 1, 2022, provided that we achieve a specified clinical milestone by September 30, 2021.
+The terminal interest fee of 6.35%, or \$1.7 million, is due with the final principal payment of the loan.
+We granted the lender a first priority security interest in all of our assets, excluding intellectual property and granted a negative pledge on such intellectual property.
 There are no financial covenants under our loan and security agreement.